Christian David Márton

 I am VP of Technology (AI) at Vektor Medical where I work on the 🫀.

-Also visiting research scientist with the Rajan lab at Harvard Medical School,
+Also Visiting Research Scientist with the Rajan lab at Harvard Medical School,

 where I work at the intersection of computational neuroscience 🧠 and machine learning 🤖.